-Specialty mental health services are services for people who have a mental health condition or emotional problems that a pediatrician or general practitioner may not be able to treat.
-These conditions are severe enough that they get in the way of a person's ability to carry on with their daily activities.
+Specialty mental health services are services for people who have a mental health condition or emotional problems that a regular doctor cannot pediatrician or family physician may not be able to treat.
+These illnesses or problems conditions are severe enough that they get in the way of a person's ability to carry on with their daily activities.